TCE Species Mapping

 The following applies in Reverse Mapping:

-- Product ions are first broken down using ionic breakdowns to their primary ions.
-Primary ions are ions which cannot break down further.
+2. Remaining ions predicted by TCE are then broken down using ionic breakdown reactions to primary ions, i.e. ions which cannot break into smaller ions.

 Reverse Mapping Algorithms